Program Synthesis Guided Reinforcement Learning for Partially Observed Environments: Motivating Example

-In this formula, $b_{i,j}$ indicates whether zones $i$ and $j$ are connected, $\rho_{i,r}$ denotes the count of resource $r$ in zone $i$, and $\iota_r$ denotes the count of resource $r$ in the agent's inventory.
-The $+$ and $-$ superscripts on each abstraction variable indicates that it represents the initial state of the agent before the execution of the prototype and the final state of the agent after the execution of the prototype, respectively.
+\textbf{DSL.} A premise of our approach is a user-provided DSL consisting of components useful for the domain.
+Figure~\ref{fig:dsl} shows the DSL for the craft environment.
+For each component, the user also specifies what the component is expected to achieve as a logical predicate.
+To deal with high-dimensional state spaces, the logical predicates are expressed over features $\alpha(s)$ of the state---e.g., the logical predicate for ``get wood'' is

+This predicate is over two sets of features: (i) features $\alpha(s^-)$, denoted by a $-$, of the initial state $s^-$ (i.e., where execution of the component starts), and (ii) features $\alpha(s^+)$, denoted by a $+$, of the final state $s^+$ (i.e., where the subgoal is achieved and execution of the component terminates).
+The first feature is the categorical feature $z$ that indicates the zone containing the agent.
+In particular, we divide the map into zones that are regions separated by obstacles such as water and stone---e.g., the map in Figure \ref{fig:map} has two zones: (i) the region containing the agent, and (ii) the region blocked off by stones.
+Now, the feature $b_{i,j}$ indicates whether zones $i$ and $j$ are connected, $\rho_{i,r}$ denotes the count of resource $r$ in zone $i$, and $\iota_r$ denotes the count of resource $r$ in the agent's inventory.

 Thus, this formula says that (i) the agent goes from zone $i$ to $j$, (ii) $i$ and $j$ are connected, (iii) the count of wood in the agent's inventory increases by one, and (iv) the count of wood in zone $j$ decreases by one.
-All of the prototype components we use are summarized in Appendix \ref{append:semantics}.
+Appendix \ref{append:semantics} describes the full set of components we use.

-Before solving any tasks, for each prototype $\tilde{c}$, our framework uses reinforcement learning to train a component $c$ that implements $\tilde{c}$---i.e., an option $c=(\pi,\beta)$ that attempts to satisfy the behavior encoded by the logical formula $\tilde{c}$.

-To solve a new task, the user provides a logical formula $\phi$ encoding the goal of this task.
-Then, the agent acts in the environment to try achieve $\phi$.
-For example, Figure \ref{fig:map} shows the initial state of an agent where the task is to obtain a gem.
+\textbf{Approach.} Before solving any new tasks, for each component $c$, we use reinforcement learning to train an option $\tilde{c}$ that attempts to achieve the subgoal encoded by $c$.
+Given a new task, the user specifies the goal of the task as a logical predicate $\phi$.
+Encoding the goal is typically simple; for example, the goal of the task in Figure \ref{fig:map} is getting gem, which is encoded as $\phi:= \iota_{\textrm{gem}}\geq 1$.
+Then the agent attempts to solve the task as follows.